-- be a regularly attending member of the Full Governing Body and willing to serve on committees.
-Where some meetings may be held virtually to support modern practices and encourage a more diverse governor community. - conduct all school related business in a professional manner and in line with the school, and DBE codes of conduct - act as a "critical friend" offering support and appropriate challenge to the Headteacher and school leaders
+- regularly attend Full Governing Body meetings and willingness to serve on committees.
+Where some meetings may be held virtually to support modern practices and encourage a more diverse governor community. - conduct all school related business in a professional manner and in line with the school, and HDBE codes of conduct

-• be both supportive and challenging the work of the school and the staff within it

-- adopt policies to achieve aims and objectives of the school - have time to visit the school and get to know staff and children - preserve, develop and safeguard the Christian Ethos and religious character of the school and uphold the principles of the Trust Deed - understand and consider the issues facing the school without bias - observe confidentiality and act professionally with integrity, objectivity and honesty
+- act as a "critical friend" offering support and appropriate challenge to the Headteacher and school leaders - be both supportive and challenging the work of the school and the staff within it - adopt policies to achieve aims and objectives of the school - have time to visit the school and get to know staff and pupils - preserve, develop and safeguard the Christian Ethos and religious character of the school and uphold the principles of the Trust Deed - understand and consider the issues facing the school without bias - observe confidentiality and act professionally with integrity, objectivity and honesty.

-The FGB may identify specific skills, (such as financial or personnel management ability) which they are currently lacking and need to address through new appointments.
+The Full Governing Body may identify specific skills, (such as financial or personnel management ability) which they are currently lacking and need to address through new appointments.
 A skills audit is helpful in showing any additional knowledge, skills and experience that would be beneficial.